MURRAY CLAN DNA RESEARCH PROJECT

 HOW MANY MARKERS ?

-Kits are sent all over the world every day from the Lab at the University of Arizona.
+Kits are sent all over the world every day from the Laboratory (previously at the University of Arizona) Gene by Gene at Houston Texas.
 Ordering is a quick and easy process.
-You may join with y12 marker Kit, however 12 markers will mainly provide you with your Haplogroup and if your paternal line has rare markers, may certainly indicate probable kinship with others in the project however compared with the y37 and y67 tests will not provide as much detailed information.
-You should expect that if you commence with only y12 marker kit, you should upgrade to at least y37 at a later date.
-Simply rub a little toothbrush like instrument over the inside of the cheek to collect the sample- quick; easy & painless, then return in the secure packaging provided.
+You may join with a y12 marker Kit, however 12 markers will mainly provide you with your Haplogroup and if your paternal line has rare markers, may certainly indicate probable kinship with others in the project; the y37 and y67 tests will provide much more detailed information.
+You should expect that if you commence with only a y12 marker kit, you should upgrade to at least y37 at a later date.
+Simply rub a little toothbrush like instrument over the inside of the cheek to collect the sample- quick, easy & painless, then return in the secure packaging provided.

-DNA samples are stored for 25 years, so additional testing can be ordered from your personal online profile at any time in the future.
+DNA samples are stored for 25 years, so additional testing can be ordered from your personal online profile at any time in the future without you having to provide a further sample.

 Join the Project & Order a Kit